Assuring that the wellness model is integrated into the decisions and operations of the institution and each individual's growth and development.

 The staff of the Wellness Center believe:

-Our health service staff members include a fulltime Advanced Practice Registered Nurse (APRN) and two licensed nurses.
+Our health services staff members include two full-time Advanced Practice Registered Nurses (APRN), and a full-time Registered Nurse (RN)

 Health Services offers treatment of common acute problems (e.g., colds, flu, and burns), personal health counseling, education on preventative medicine, information on birth control, referral for sexually transmitted infections testing and assistance processing insurance claims.
 Health Services is a licensed facility and must follow guidelines established by the Department of Health and Human Services.
 If a greater level of care is required than can be provided by the Wellness Center, students will be referred to Urgent Care, the Emergency Room or, a local care provider as appropriate.